 2. Farol da Ponta da Piedade

-This has got to be the best viewpoint in the Algarve, hands down.
+Cruising along the coast and seeking out incredible viewpoints is one of the best things to do in the Algarve, and this has got to be the best viewpoint in the Algarve – hands down.
 Farol da Ponta da Piedade is just outside Lagos and offers the most incredible panoramic view across the Atlantic as well as of the coastal rock formations.

 3. Praia do Camilo